TN 10 (01-98)

 2. FO action on claims and claims inquiries

-Send the application, claims material and other pertinent information to the FSP if an application or inquiry is received directly from an individual in the Philippines.
+With the application, claims material and other pertinent information if an application or inquiry is received directly from an individual in the Philippines.

-Use an SSA-562-U3.
+Use an SSA-562-U3 or the electronic SSA-562.
 Attach the authorization to the SSA-562-U3 if a birth certificate is requested.